immunefi-team/Bounty_Boosts/Puffer Finance/28656 - [SC - Insight] Blocking redeemwithdraw from vault.md

 # Blocking redeem/withdraw from vault

-Submitted on Thu Feb 22 2024 22:20:29 GMT-0400 (Atlantic Standard Time) by @DuckAstronomer for [Boost | Puffer Finance](https://immunefi.com/bounty/pufferfinance-boost/)
+Submitted on Feb 23rd 2024 at 04:20:29 UTC by @DuckAstronomer for [Boost | Puffer Finance](https://immunefi.com/bounty/pufferfinance-boost/)

 Report ID: #28656